 - Hosting Speaking

-Financial and operations executives will gather in Chicago again to connect on issues that are challenging association and membership organizations nationwide.
+Financial and operations executives gathered in Chicago again to connect on issues that are challenging association and membership organizations nationwide.

 8 – 8:30 a.m.
 Continental breakfast

 8:40 – 9:30 a.m.